-I studied philosophy and history at Yale and journalism and international affairs at Columbia.
-I’m a Canadian-Californian and now live in Mt.
-P, D.C.
+I studied philosophy and history at Yale and journalism and politics at Columbia, and now live in DC.

 (The photo above is from the mountains near Kazbegi, Georgia, courtesy of the multi-talented Paul Stephens.)